CGMSP/python-graphics-curriculum/touturial.md

     drawImage(getWorld().enemyImage, self.x, self.y)

 ```
-We use the function 'drawImage' to draw the enemy with the image 'enemyImage' (which gets defined later in the program as [assets/enemy.png](assets/enemy.png)), in the position of the enemy.
+We use the function 'drawImage' to draw the enemy with the image 'enemyImage' (defined earlier in the program as [assets/enemy.png](assets/enemy.png)), in the position of the enemy.

 ## Bullets
 We now create a class called 'bullet' and define a function initializing the bullet (called \_\_init\_\_ with the parameter of self) where we set the x axis to there the player is, and the y to 750, this will later be updated as we make the bullet move.